 Restoration and re-roofing of the spectacular Cast Courts at the V&A.

 Our work has included carrying out an energy performance assessment using a 3D model of the roof, as well as dew point analysis of the new glazing.
-A new insulated glass patent glazed system was specified, laminated for safety with solar control control coating.
+A new insulated glass patent glazed system was specified, laminated for safety with solar control coating.

-In addition, we have been working on the restoration of the main spaces, as well as the creation of a new entrance with MUMA Architects.
+We also worked on the restoration of the main spaces, as well as the creation of a new entrance with MUMA Architects.